Using PhpStorm as the Vim Editor

 Vim: handle it as a Vim shortcut.

-With Vim emulation enabled, the cursor is a block when you are in the Normal mode:
+With Vim, the caret is a block when you are in the Normal mode:

 To return to the Normal mode, press Escape.